Slowika/al-folio/_pages/varia.md

 #### Trainings and scholarships

-+ *A scholarship to attend the [Women Transforming Tech](https://events.quantumblack.com/womentransformingtech?gz=bfbe4e1b092031e5&guest-access-hash=NDU3NDg3MDE4fDI2OTkzOTg5NXwxNTczNDkwMTEzO2FkMWZjYTBiYzU4MjQ5NjFjNGIyYWQ0ZjRhODc2ODA1MWUzODUwMGRlOTM0YWRkZGEwYzVhZjc1YmI5NmQ3OTk=) event in Boston MA, November 2019*
++ *A scholarship to attend the [Women Transforming Tech](https://events.quantumblack.com/womentransformingtech?gz=bfbe4e1b092031e5&guest-access-hash=NDU3NDg3MDE4fDI2OTkzOTg5NXwxNTczNDkwMTEzO2FkMWZjYTBiYzU4MjQ5NjFjNGIyYWQ0ZjRhODc2ODA1MWUzODUwMGRlOTM0YWRkZGEwYzVhZjc1YmI5NmQ3OTk=) event in Boston MA, November 2019.*
-+ *Volunteer at NeurIPS 2019 and NeurIPS 2018*
-+ *EPSRC Doctoral Training studentship 2019-2022*
++ *EPSRC Doctoral Training studentship 2019-2022.*
-+ *Award to attend and present at [Transylvanian Machine Learning Summer School 2018](https://tmlss.ro)*
++ *An award to attend and present at [Transylvanian Machine Learning Summer School 2018](https://tmlss.ro).*
-+ *[The Data Lab Scholarship 2017-2018](https://www.thedatalab.com/skills-talent/the-data-lab-msc/) awarded to 4 students from 3 quantitative programs at the University of Edinburgh, based on academic merit*
++ *[The Data Lab Scholarship 2017-2018](https://www.thedatalab.com/skills-talent/the-data-lab-msc/) awarded to 4 students from 3 quantitative programs at the University of Edinburgh, based on academic merit.*
-+ *Award to attend at present at [The Machine Learning Summer School 2016](http://www.ucsp.edu.pe/ciet/mlss16/)*
++ *An award to attend and present at [The Machine Learning Summer School 2016](http://www.ucsp.edu.pe/ciet/mlss16/).*
-+ *Award to attend the CodiLime/DeepSense Machine Learning workshop in Warsaw 2015 as a student ambassador, providing feedback before the commercial edition of the workshop*
++ *An award to attend the CodiLime/DeepSense Machine Learning workshop in Warsaw 2015 as a student ambassador, providing feedback before the commercial edition of the workshop.*
-+ *Award to attend the Big Data meets Machine Learning workshop at Wroclaw University of Technology 2015*
++ *An award to attend the Big Data meets Machine Learning workshop at Wroclaw University of Technology 2015.*

 #### Foreign languages